Enchanted moura: Etymology

-But the word mouro is also a synonym of Muslim.
-Since the Iberian peninsula was occupied by Muslims for many centuries, it might potentially refer to young Muslims deceased in battle.
+However, the word mouro is also a synonym of Muslim.
+Since the Iberian peninsula was occupied by Muslims for many centuries, it might potentially refer to young Muslims slain in battle.

+It's possible that this confusion in terminology may result from the Celts having mapped out their spirit world physically upon earth, similar to the Norse and Germanic peoples.
+The Gauls were said to have divided the world into three realms called Albios, Bitu and Dubnos (white world, earth and black world).
+Albios was the sky and Dubnos represented the Otherworld.
+Similar to how the Norse refer to the south as Muspell and the north as Nifl due to Muspell being closest to a fire void and Niflheim being closest to an ice void, the Isle of Brittannia- the furthest north Celtic controlled territory- was under the protection of a goddess, Alpi, from which the Celtic Scottish kingdom of Alba took its name.
+It is possible that, since the Moors came from the south, Mauros and Mauras absorbed the idea that their homeland related to the Black World and crossed their understanding of the literal Moors and the dead and gods who resided in the actual Otherworld.

 Variants

 Princesa moura

 Princesa moura appears as a snake with long blond hair.

 In some fairy tales, the beings are beautiful Muslim princesses (princesa moura where moura comes from Moors) who live in castles at the time of the Reconquista or, Reconquest, and fall in love with a Portuguese Christian knight.
 In other fairy tales, a moura encantada lives in a castle under the earth and falls in love with a Moor instead of the Christian knight.
 These two variations are found only in Portugal.
 Many of these legends try to explain the origins of a city or invoke historical characters, other legends present a religious context.
 In the historical context, these places, people and events are situated in the real world and in a specific time frame.
 It is believed that real historic facts have merged with old legend narrations.